Burnley Greyhound Stadium: Closure

-During 1935 the stadium was taken over by Captain Ramsbottom who had replaced Harry Bury as the judge and handicapper under a previous promotion.
-Ramsbottom then made a quick profit by selling onto two brothers Dr. and Clem Hodgson with the last greyhound meeting taking place on 2 November 1935.
+In 1935 the stadium was taken over by Captain Ramsbottom, who had replaced Harry Bury as the judge and handicapper under a previous promotion.
+Ramsbottom then made a quick profit by selling onto two brothers, Dr. and Clem Hodgson, with the last greyhound meeting taking place on 2 November 1935.

-The buildings associated to the stadium (stands, shelters and kennels) were demolished and the track was filled in as the site became playing fields.
+The stadium's stands, shelters and kennels were demolished, and the track was filled in; the site became playing fields.

-A golf course then spread its wings north and incorporated the site into the course.
-The position of the stadium today would have been on the northerly holes of a golf course, exactly on the opposite side of the River Calder to the £33 million Unity College.
+A golf course then opened to the north and incorporated the site.
+The stadium was on what today are the northerly holes of a golf course, exactly opposite the £33 million Unity College on the River Calder.